The Data Behind Gender-Based Car Insurance Pricing

 How Non-Binary Drivers Are Rated

-The rise of "X" gender markers on driver's licenses across many U.S. states has introduced a new challenge for the auto insurance industry: how to rate non-binary individuals in states where gender is still a pricing factor.
+The rise of "X" gender markers on driver's licenses across many U.S. states has introduced a new consideration for the auto insurance industry: how to rate non-binary individuals in states where gender is still a pricing factor.

 Current Landscape for Non-Binary Drivers